chri-k/ckswhkd/INSTALL.md

 # AUR:

-We have packaged `swhkd-git`. `swhkd-bin` has been packaged separately by a user of swhkd.
+chri-k might make an AUR package of this fork.

 # Building:

-`swhkd` and `swhks` install to `/usr/local/bin/` by default.
+`ckswhkd` and `ckswhks` install to `/usr/local/bin/` by default.
 You can change this behaviour by editing the [Makefile](../Makefile) variable, `DESTDIR`, which acts as a prefix for all installed files.
 You can also specify it in the make command line, e.g. to install everything in `subdir`: `make DESTDIR="subdir" install`.

 # Dependencies: